 BOWL MORE !
 IT'S GOOD FOR YOU !!

 Bowling is good for social & mental health, as well as physical health!
 Family bonding and social skills are honed while enjoying bowling!

-Additionally, bowling is a sport that offers people of all ages, sizes and abilities the opportunity to have fun while exercising during their whole life!
+Additionally, bowling is a sport that offers people of all ages, sizes and abilities the opportunity to have fun while exercising during most of their entire life!
 Of course, as with any physical activity, everyone has to be careful and know his/her own limits.